crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Warpers specialise in translocation magic, and are experts in traveling long distances and positioning themselves precisely and use this to their advantage in melee or missile combat.
-They start with a scroll of blinking, the Book of Spatial Translocations, some dispersal tomahawks, a simple weapon of thier choice, and leather armour.
+They start with a scroll of blinking, the Book of Spatial Translocations, some dispersal tomahawks, a simple weapon of their choice, and leather armour.

 Arcane Marksmen
   Arcane Marksmen are Hunters who use debilitating spells to assist their ranged attacks.
 They are particularly good at keeping their enemies at a distance.
-  They begin the game with a the Book of Debilitation, a ranged weapon of their choice, and a robe.
+  They begin the game with the Book of Debilitation, a ranged weapon of their choice, and a robe.

 Enchanters